bitbi-core/bitbi.org.website/content/program/components.md

 anchor = "components"
 +++

-In RGB, there is no such thing as "program a smart contract"; instead, contracts themselves are issued with no code.
+In BTB, there is no such thing as "program a smart contract"; instead, contracts themselves are issued with no code.
 This helps to simplify the life of asset issuers and normies, who just need to issue a token, create their self-sovereign identity, run a DAO etc.